stackql/pystackql/docs/source/examples.rst

 This is an example of a CSPM query to find buckets with public access enabled in a Google project.

 .. code-block:: python
+    :caption: Run point in time CSPM queries using SQL
     :linenos:
+    :emphasize-lines: 4-7

     ...
     project = "stackql-demo"